caius/middleman-postdated/README.md

 * Frontmatter dates take precedence over filename dates
 * Time element of filename date is `10:00:00`
 * All resources should be amended if they pass the previous criteria

+## Usage

+Add the following to your `config.rb`:

+    activate :postdated